Michael Gravgaard: Nantes

-On 6 July 2008, he signed a contract for three years with FC Nantes in the French Ligue 1.
-In the first half of the 2008–09 season, he played for FC Nantes in 14 games of Ligue 1.
+On 6 July 2008, he signed a contract for three years with Viborg in the French Ligue 1.
+In the first half of the 2008–09 season, he played for Nantes in 14 games of Ligue 1.
 Performance wise, the first 14 games of the season was unfortunately very bad for the club with: eight defeats, three draws and three wins.
 For the next eight games, the coach decided not to offer anymore playing time for Gravgaard.
 In January 2009, he then agreed with the club, that he was free to sign a loan contract with another club, in case any offers would arrive.

 Loan to Hamburger SV

 In response to the long-term injury of Bastian Reinhardt, the Hamburger SV decided to sign a half year loan contract from 1 February to 30 June, with Michael Gravgaard.
 During spring 2009, he played for the club in 12 Bundesliga games, seven Europa League games, and one German Cup game.
 He managed together with Hamburger SV to reach the semifinal in both the Europa League and German Cup; but in both cases the club was unfortunate to be kicked out of the tournament by the Bundesliga rivals from Werder Bremen.